iden3/snarkjs/README.md

 snarkjs zkey verify circuit.r1cs pot12_final.ptau circuit_final.zkey
 ```

-Before we go ahead and export the verification key as a `json`, we perform a final check and verify the final protocol transcript.
+Before we go ahead and export the verification key as a `json`, we perform a final check and verify the final protocol transcript (zkey).

 ### 21. Export the verification key
 ```sh